yalda-student/note_to_remember/README.md

-# yalda_student_notes

-Note App.
+# Note to Keep Application.

 ## Description

-Note app; User can categorize their notes; star notes
+- Note app; User can categorize their notes; star notes

-This Note app is implemented with bloc and provider.
+- This Note app is implemented with bloc and provider.
 It supports dark mode and user can switch between English or Persian language.

+- Run it on Mobile, Tablet, Desktop and your browser.

 - [UI design](https://dribbble.com/shots/16811788-Notes-app)